Affiliate links on Android Authority may earn us a commission. Learn more.

 The Gorilla Glass 3 that protects the display is a grade or two below what we’ve come to expect from phones in this price tier.
 However, if there’s one other notable flaw with the Edge’s otherwise good display, it’s the placement of the fingerprint reader.
 It sits low enough on the panel that I almost have to stretch my thumb down to reach it.
 Depending on how you hold your phone and how big your hands are, you may have an easier time, but most will find it a good way to get your thumb calisthenics for the day.
 On the bright side, I never had issues with speed or accuracy — only placement.

 One thing that has steadily become almost a guarantee in the mid-tier smartphone price range is a solid IP rating.
 Each of the competitors mentioned above offers at least IP67 protection, but not the Edge.
 Despite being tied as the most expensive of the lot with the Pixel 6, Motorola’s 2022 entry offers just an IP52 certification.
 It will protect the device from some splashes of water and some degree dust, but it’s far below the level of the competition.
+On the bright side, the newer Motorola Edge (2023) supports a full IP68 rating.

 The Motorola Edge’s Dimensity 1050 chipset is plenty capable, at least compared to most mid-range systems on the market.
 I didn’t notice any struggles or lag through my day-to-day use, and streaming or scrolling through social media felt especially light.
 When you turn your attention to the benchmarks, it even breezes past Motorola’s affordable 5G options like the Moto G Stylus 5G and Moto G 5G.
 The Galaxy A53 5G tells a similar tale.
 However, those mid-rangers are far from the most powerful contenders in the Edge’s price bracket.